AlexSeiden/dLite/README.md

 I’ve used some of the other Qt classes (such as their container classes) where it makes things easier.

-The software interfaces to the physical LEDs through a UDP socket control of the physical lights is through a UDP socket.
+The software interfaces to the physical LEDs through a UDP socket.

 FFTs are provided by the fftreal library, contained in the 3rdparty/fftreal subdir.
 The FFT runs in a separate thread.